 Continuous and Invasive Monitoring

-The future of medical wearables lies in increased sophistication and integration with other technologies.
+The future of the medical wearables market lies in increased sophistication and integration with other technologies.
 Here are a few trends to watch:

-The integration of Artificial intelligence is expected to enhance data analysis, which enables predictive diagnostics and personalized healthcare plans.
-AI-enabled wearables can also help patients manage their health by providing real-time feedback and reminders.
+The incorporation of Artificial intelligence is anticipated to improve data analytics that will help implement predictive diagnostics and customized care programs.
+Wearables enabled with AI will also help patients manage their health by providing real-time feedback and reminders.

 Telehealth integration in medical wearables allows patients to remotely monitor their health data and share it with their healthcare providers.
 This can help improve patient outcomes and reduce the spread of infectious diseases.